openta-development/info/docs/html/_sources/admin/finishing/index.rst.txt

-Moving a mature course to new OpenTA server
+3) Moving a mature course to new OpenTA server
 ========================

+Should you need or want to migrate your entire course to another OpenTA server, follow these instructions.

 * Let us assume you want to import a mature course to a brand new server.
 Create a new ''scratch'' course on the new server.
 Then  access the the home toolbar

 .. image:: fig1.png
      :align: center
      :width: 600px
 * Press ``Server``

 .. image:: fig2.png
      :align: center
      :width: 600px

 * Press ``Import``.
-This will completely replace your scratch course instance with the contents of the zip archive.
+Uploading an OpenTA server zip file will completely replace your scratch course instance with the contents of the zip archive.
+You will not be able to recreate the scratch course.

+.. _import exercises:

-Starting a new course with the old exercises
+4) Starting a new course with the old exercises
 ========================

+These instructions describes how you would start a new course with the exercises you saved in 1).

-Go to the home of the new course page with presumably no exercises present.
+Go to the home of the new course page with one scratch exercise present.

 .. image:: fig3.png
      :align: center